dhui808/azure-ai-certifications/ai-900/README.md

 ## Time series analysis
 **Time series analysis** is specifically designed to analyze patterns in sequential data over time, making it ideal for sensor data analysis.

+## Feature engineering
+**Feature engineering** is the process of creating, transforming, and selecting the most relevant input variables to improve model performance.